Child: Adolescence

-Adolescence is usually determined to be between the onset of puberty and legal adulthood: mostly corresponding to the teenage years (13-19).
-However, puberty usually begins before the teenage years.
+Adolescence is usually determined to be between the onset of puberty and legal adulthood: mostly corresponding to the teenage years (13–19).
+However, puberty usually begins before the teenage years (10—11 for girls and 11—12 for boys).
 Although biologically a child is a human being between the stages of birth and puberty, adolescents are legally considered children, as they tend to lack adult rights and are still required to attend compulsory schooling in many cultures, though this varies.
 The onset of adolescence brings about various physical, psychological and behavioral changes.
 The end of adolescence and the beginning of adulthood varies by country and by function, and even within a single nation-state or culture there may be different ages at which an individual is considered to be mature enough to be entrusted by society with certain tasks.

 History

 During the European Renaissance, artistic depictions of children increased dramatically, which did not have much effect on the social attitude toward children, however.

-During the 1600s, the concept of childhood began to emerge in Europe.
+The French historian Philippe Ariès argued that during the 1600s, the concept of childhood began to emerge in Europe, however other historians like Nicholas Orme have challenged this view and argued that childhood has been seen as a separate stage since at least the medieval period.
 Adults saw children as separate beings, innocent and in need of protection and training by the adults around them.
 The English philosopher John Locke was particularly influential in defining this new attitude towards children, especially with regard to his theory of the tabula rasa, which considered the mind at birth to be a "blank slate".
 A corollary of this doctrine was that the mind of the child was born blank, and that it was the duty of the parents to imbue the child with correct notions.
 During the early period of capitalism, the rise of a large, commercial middle class, mainly in the Protestant countries of the Dutch Republic and England, brought about a new family ideology centred around the upbringing of children.
 Puritanism stressed the importance of individual salvation and concern for the spiritual welfare of children.

 The modern notion of childhood with its own autonomy and goals began to emerge during the 18th-century Enlightenment and the Romantic period that followed it.
 Jean Jacques Rousseau formulated the romantic attitude towards children in his famous 1762 novel Emile: or, On Education.
 Building on the ideas of John Locke and other 17th-century thinkers, Jean-Jaques Rousseau described childhood as a brief period of sanctuary before people encounter the perils and hardships of adulthood.
 Sir Joshua Reynolds' extensive children portraiture demonstrated the new enlightened attitudes toward young children.
 His 1788 painting The Age of Innocence emphasizes the innocence and natural grace of the posing child and soon became a public favourite.